omeka/classic-enduser/docs/GettingStarted/Hosting_Suggestions.md

 If you lack access to a server that meets Omeka's [basic requirements](../Installation/System_Requirements.md), try our [Omeka.net](http://omeka.net) hosted service.

+The Omeka Team offers fully managed, [isolated hosting](http://omeka.org/about/services/), which includes installation and updating of the core software and any themes or plugins developed by the Omeka Team, and direct technical support.

 Hosting companies which use [Installatron](https://installatron.com/) should offer a one-click install of Omeka Classic.

 Below are also a few suggestions for low-cost shared web hosts that offer the server environment required for Omeka.